Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-From volume to impact: A shift in perspective
+From volume to impact: a shift in approach

-For years, corporate water management focused mainly on quantifying usage volumes.
-Although necessary, this approach is insufficient to grasp the real magnitude of impacts.
-The key is not how many cubic meters are used, but the context in which that use occurs.
+For years, corporate water management was limited to counting the volumes consumed.
+That practice, although necessary, is insufficient to understand the real magnitude of the impacts.
+The key is not only how many cubic metres are used, but the context in which that consumption takes place.

 How to apply ISO 14046 in your organization